FEAST Eigenvalue Solver v3.0 User Guide: FEAST in action

 \end{footnotesize} You may change any of the above options to fit your needs.
-It should be noted that the {\tt UPLO} {\tt L} or {\tt U} options give you the possibility to provide only the lower or upper triangular part of the matrices {\tt mytest.A} and {\tt mytest.B} in coordinate format. \end{itemize}
+For example, you could add as many fpm FEAST parameters as you wish.
+It should be noted that the {\tt UPLO} {\tt L} or {\tt U} options give you the possibility to provide only the lower or upper triangular part of the matrices {\tt mytest\_A.mtx} and {\tt mytest\_B.mtx} in coordinate format. \end{itemize}